 - The video discusses two indicators of global change effects on the Southern Ocean: 1.
 Changes in Antarctic bottom water and 2: ocean acidification and its effect on pteropod shells.

 - Details how tiny plankton and massive ocean currents hold clues to how rapidly the Southern Ocean is changing.

 - Additionally the video discusses how the pteropods may provide an early warning of climate "tipping points" to come.

 - The video discusses the link between global climate and the potential changes in the formation of Antarctic bottom water, as well as ocean chemistry.

 - Comments from expert scientist: As for the scientific strengths, it is very clear and well explained.
-From the field to the lab to outlining results from the study, the story is easy to understand.
-This is also very actual science and a "hot" topic in marine science (ocean acidification in the Arctic Ocean and its impact on Limacina helicina).
-This is a very interested material and relevant to CLEAN.
+From the field to the lab, to outlining results from the study, the story is easy to understand.
+This is also actual science and a "hot" topic in marine science (ocean acidification in the Arctic Ocean and its impact on Limacina helicina).
+This is interesting material and relevant to CLEAN.

 About the Pedagogy

 - The narrator asks focused questions in the video, and a transcript is provided for students to read.